Building real rapport with a prospect boils down to one thing:

 My clients all have one thing in common: They understand there are some things that aren’t going to be covered and they’re going to have to pay for that.
 That money has to come from somewhere – their business, savings, retirement, etc.

 At this point, we go over the Direct/Indirect costs and the #1 Cause of Bankruptcy in our presentation.
 Then ask:

 Why do you think so many people who have good health insurance are filing for bankruptcy when they go through these catastrophic diseases?

 Let’s say you or a member of your family were diagnosed with cancer and had to get treatment in Houston and it affected your work for an entire year.
 What things can you easily pay for today that would become difficult to manage?

 After they identify those, we transition into showing the policy details like this:

-I’m going to explain how Family Heritage takes care of our clients and how my process works.
+I’m going to explain how we take care of our clients and how my process works.
 If you see the value in what we do and the premium lines up for you, I’ll see if you qualify.

-I’ll get a good idea of Family Heritage will say.
-I don’t take any money today; I just see how you want to be set up, send in the application, and let Family Heritage check your background and decide if they want to cover you.
+I don’t take any money today; I just see how you want to be set up, send in the application, and let them check your background and decide if they want to cover you.

 Do me a favor: It’s been really hard to sit down with all the people I’m getting referred to, so if you’re 85% sure this is something you want to consider, I’ll get your paperwork started and sent in for review.
 If it’s not your cup of tea, just let me know.